sinch/ios-proximity-tutorial/readme.md

 * libz.dylib
 * libsqlite3.dylib

-Your Xcode window should look something like this.
+Your Xcode window should look something like this:

 ![overview screens](images/frameworks.png)

-You’re now ready to start coding, navigate over to the AppDelegate.m file.
-Below ‘#import “AppDelegate.h” you want to import the Parse framework so that you can start using it, add this code.
+Now you’re ready to start coding.
+Navigate over to the AppDelegate.m file.
+Below ‘#import “AppDelegate.h” you want to import the Parse framework so that you can start using it; add this code:

 ```objective-c
 #import <Parse.Parse.h>
 ```

-That will import the framework and now you will be able to use it in the Appdelegate.h & .m files, now navigate to the method didFinishLaunchingWithOptions and add this code which I’ll explain below.
+That will import the framework and now you will be able to use it in the Appdelegate.h & .m files.
+Next, navigate to the method didFinishLaunchingWithOptions and add this code, which I’ll explain below.

 ```objective-c
 [Parse setApplicationId:@"YOUR-PARSE-APP-ID" clientKey:@"PARSE-CLIENT-KEY"];
 ```

-This code simply initialises parse with your specific application ID’s and makes a connection between the parse backend and the iOS client, make sure they’re correct or else you’re going to have some trouble!
-The didFinishLaunchingWithOptions method is your first and best chance at initialising these third party frameworks and doesn't rely on view controllers being presented which is why we've chose to place it here.
-You will need to add your own App Id and client key that you took note of earlier into the code above.
+This code simply initializes Parse with your specific application IDs and makes a connection between the Parse backend and the iOS client.
+Make sure they’re correct or else you’re going to have some trouble.
+The didFinishLaunchingWithOptions method is your first and best chance at initializing these third-party frameworks and doesn't rely on view controllers being presented, which is why we've chose to place it here.
+You will need to add your own App ID and client key that you took note of earlier into the code above.

-Now navigate to loginViewController.m where we will get to work on implementing our  Parse login.
-Once again import the parse framework into the file, in every file you wish to use Parse you're goign to have to #import the framework.
-Add the following code to the login method already in place (the IBAction method is already connected to the login button) to allow your users to log in, don’t worry we will make a sign up screen next!
+Now, navigate to loginViewController.m, where we will get to work implementing our Parse login.
+Once again, import the Parse framework into the file; in every file you wish to use Parse, you're going to have to #import the framework.
+Add the following code to the login method already in place (the IBAction method is already connected to the login button) to allow your users to log in.
+Don’t worry, we will make a sign up screen next.

 ```objective-c